tschleuss/gist_api_project/README.md

 ## How to run it

-In the project directory, you can should execute:
+In the project directory, you should execute:

 1. ### `yarn`

-This is going to install all required dependencias.
+This is going to install all required dependecies.

 2. ### `yarn start`